 - Cognitive Behavioral Program

 - Career Technical Education/Vocational

 - Sex Offender Treatment

 Primary treatment programs are offered at all three custody levels (minimum, medium, maximum); however, some programs are only offered at higher custody levels due to the nature and severity of the offense that prompted the program recommendation, such as Sex Offender Treatment.
-Successful completion of such programs may assist inmates to reduce their custody level and continue their rehabilitation in furtherance of successful reintegration into the community upon release.
+Successful completion of such programs may assist PIOCs to reduce their custody level and continue their rehabilitation in furtherance of successful reintegration into the community upon release.